spacetelescope/rad/README.md

 # rstkd

-This is a play repository for Roman Space Telescope Keyword Dictionary prototyping
+This is a repository for the Roman Data Model Dictionary